Clinical Guidelines & Healthcare Resources

 Guideline aggregators & reference tools

-These platforms provide searchable access to multiple guideline sources and summaries.
-They are useful starting points for locating documents across publishers.
+These platforms provide structured access to multiple guideline sources and support clinical governance workflows for evidence-based practice.

-CliniSearch is a structured search platform designed to help users locate UK clinical guideline content from recognised bodies such as NICE, the NHS, and specialty societies.
-It supports governance and audit use cases by providing organised access to guideline sources.
+CliniSearch is a structured search platform that helps clinicians and healthcare teams locate current UK clinical guideline content from recognised bodies (such as NICE, the NHS, and specialist societies).
+It supports internal audit and governance workflows by organising guideline sources into a searchable, clinically valuable index that enhances access to up-to-date recommendations and quality assurance processes.

 How to use these resources